 Our N&CG Committee is comprised of at least three individuals, each of whom will be an independent director.
-Currently Amy Griffith, Richard Levychin and David Welch (Chair) are members of the committee.
+Currently Amy Griffith (Chair) and Elaine Goldwater are members of the committee.
+The committee has one vacancy.

 The NC&G Committee is charged with the responsibility of reviewing our corporate governance policies and with proposing potential director nominees to the Board of Directors for consideration.
 This committee also has the authority to oversee the hiring of potential executive positions in our Company.
 The NC&G Committee also has a charter, which is to be reviewed annually.